inbrainai/unitysdk/README.md

 InBrain.Instance.GetSurveys(OnSurveysFetched);
 ```

-Each recieved survey has its own `id` value that should be passed to `ShowSurvey` method.
+Each recieved survey has its own `id` and `searchId` values that should be passed to `ShowSurvey` method.

 ```
-InBrain.Instance.ShowSurvey(surveyId);
+InBrain.Instance.ShowSurvey(surveyId, searchId);
 ```

 Alternatively one can fetch list of available surveys that metch certain criteria (i.e. survey category) by calling the `GetSurveysWithFilter` method instead.